-CIACLA is a non profit 501(c)(3) arts organisation that promotes Contemporary Irish Culture and supports local diverse communities in Los Angeles through a multidisciplinary programme, coinciding with local and international cultural partnerships.
-CIACLA aims to develop a creative platform to support and challenge Irish artists, working across disciplines, as a means of promoting Irish culture in Los Angeles.
+CIACLA is a non profit 501(c)(3) arts organisation that promotes Contemporary Irish Culture and supports local diverse communities in Los Angeles through a multidisciplinary programme in collaboration with local and international cultural partnerships.
+CIACLA is focused on developing a creative platform to support and challenge artists as a means of promoting creative innovation and collaborative initiatives in Los Angeles and across the USA.

-Promoting established and emerging Contemporary Irish Visual Artists, living in Ireland and USA that challenge traditional methods, concepts and subjects.
+- Promotes established and emerging Contemporary Irish Visual Artists, living in Ireland and USA.

-Providing a unique setting to present cutting-edge feature length and short Film from innovative Irish filmmakers.
+- Provides a unique settings to present cutting-edge feature length and short Film from innovative Irish filmmakers.

-An alternative space for innovative and exciting Irish Dance & Theatre to engage with new audiences.
+- Provides networking, promotion and space for innovative and exciting Contemporary Irish Dance & Theatre to engage with new audiences.

-Facilitate collaborative methods of showcasing Irish Contemporary Culture, through public engagement and supports, while providing opportunities for contemporary artists through an exciting exhibition programme and studio space residency.
+- Facilitate collaborative methods of showcasing Contemporary Culture, through public engagement and supports, while providing opportunities for contemporary artists through an exciting exhibition programme.

-Engage in the production of new work by providing resources, problem-solving, exchange and cooperation to resource art, and by contributing to the development of an Irish artistic community in Los Angeles.
+- Engage in the production of new work by providing resources, problem-solving, exchange and cooperation to resource art, and by contributing to the development of the artistic community in Los Angeles.

-Advocate for Irish Culture and the artist, through engagement with civic bodies, political representatives, public funding bodies, local and national businesses, national and international cultural bodies and institutions.
+- Advocate for Culture and the artist, through engagement with civic bodies, political representatives, public funding bodies, local and national businesses, national and international cultural bodies and institutions.

-As Co Directors of MART Gallery Dublin, Matthew Nevin & Ciara Scanlan of MART Gallery & Studios Dublin Ireland began to curate exhibitions annually in Los Angeles.
+The groundwork for CIACLA was established in 2011 when Matthew Nevin & Ciara Scanlan of MART Gallery & Studios Dublin Ireland began to curate exhibitions annually in Los Angeles.
 Curating ‘Invite or Reject’ an exhibition of artworks that focused on interaction and participation, working with ten Irish artists in C4 Gallery LA in 2011 as part of Culture Ireland’s Imagine Ireland showcase.

 2017 brought MART to LA for two large exhibitions, first to Arena 1 Gallery presenting Destroy These Walls which involved five artists working across sculpture, performance, new media and print.
 Returning later in the year to create a Pop Up Art Gallery as part of Irelandweek right on Hollywood Blvd, to present Re:In Force highlighting new work from four Irish artists.